Getting started with ML-powered Amazon Connect forecasting, capacity planning, and scheduling

 To generate a schedule, first define activities that agents would do during the course of a shift such as meeting or break from within the Shift Activities tab.

 Then define a Shift Profile, which combines a schedule window (what days of the week and what times in a day agents would work) with the daily Shift Activities they would perform with their relative placements.
+Break placement rules can be optionally specified to ensure agents are not overworked when managers make manual schedule adjustments.

 Agents who have similar skills or work similar shifts can be defined in a Staffing Group; multiple Staffing Groups can be associated to a Forecast Group.
 You can define one or more Staffing Groups, add agents and supervisors, and associate the right Shift Profile and Forecast Group to each Staffing Group.

 HR/Legal/Business rules can be defined at the Staffing Group level or at the Staff (agent) level, and will be considered when scheduling agents.
 You can configure Staffing Group level rules to apply them to all agents in the group.
+You can also enable or disable time off request management and define the daily allowed time off hours per Staffing Group here.

 The Staff Rules tab allows you to define rules at the agent level.
 Note that agent level rules override Staffing Group level rules.
 For example, if you have a mix of full-time and part-time agents in a Staffing Group, you can set maximum working hours to 40 hours per week for full-time agents and set it to 30 hours per week for part-time agents.